What is Softwood?

-Softwood derives from slow-growing trees; most commonly pine, however this could also be fir, larch or spruce.
-The trees that produce softwoods are recognisable by the fact that they do not shed their leaves during the cooler months of the year.
+Softwood derives from slow-growing trees; most commonly pine, however fir, larch or spruce are also popular choices.
+The trees that produce softwoods are recognisable by the fact that retain their appearance during the cooler months of the year, and don't lose their leaves.

 The timber used typically derives from the trunk of the tree, allowing it to be easily supplied in long lengths; ideal for use as hand rails and decking boards.